pqrs-org/Karabiner-archived/DEVELOP.md

 * The key repeat function.
 * Add private setting dynamically by private.xml.
 * Filtering by application or input source or specific device, etc.
-* Send Growl notification.
-(The status of Modifier Lock and extra messages.)
 * Support to "Fast User Switching".
-* PreferencePane in System Preferences.
 * Check software updates automatically